If you’ve spent time on TikTok, Instagram, Snapchat, or online forums, you’ve probably seen someone comment, “You’re tweaking,” or “Bro is tweaking.”

 Emotional & Psychological Meaning

-One reason the term has become so popular is because it captures a common human behavior.
+One reason tweaking became popular slang is that it perfectly captures a common human experience.

 Usage in Different Contexts